FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
 2c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
 4c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
-##### dot1q-l2bdbasemaclrn
-1c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND dot1q-l2bdbasemaclrn
-2c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND dot1q-l2bdbasemaclrn
-4c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND dot1q-l2bdbasemaclrn
 ##### eth-l2xcbase
 1c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2xcbase
 2c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2xcbase